From Staff Reports

-The LGSI focuses exclusively on the operating budget of each municipality.
-While this number will include the debt service on capital expenditures, it excludes the capital expenditures themselves, thus avoiding having single-year spikes in capital spending skew the results or interpretation of the data.
+The LGSI is based on self-reported data required to be provided to the Commonwealth of Virginia’s Auditor of Public Accounts.
+The numbers focus exclusively on the operating budget of each municipality.
+This number will not include capital expenditures thus avoiding having single-year spikes in capital spending skew the results or interpretation of the data.

 It has been theorized that inflation adjusted spending would largely track changes in population and school enrollment.
 While a correlation was found in some localities studied, this trend was not universal:

-Albemarle County – Adjusted for inflation, Albemarle County’s total spending increased by over 136% during the study period while population and school enrollment increased by 39.7% and 24.5% respectively.
-Inflation adjusted per capita spending increased 75.43% since 1990, which equates to an annual increase of per capita spending of 2.92% in excess of inflation.
+Albemarle County – adjusted for inflation, Albemarle County’s total spending increased by over 72% during the study period while population and school enrollment increased by 33% and 19% respectively.

 City of Charlottesville – During the study period (1998-2008), Charlottesville experienced a population increase of over 26%, the second smallest of the municipalities being studied.
 In addition, Charlottesville experienced a cumulative growth in school enrollment of under 4%.
 In contrast, inflation-adjusted operating expenditures increased over 56% during the study period.